Leandro Machado (football manager)

-Leandro Altair Machado known as Leandro Machado (born July 15, 1963 in Sapiranga) is a Brazilian football manager.
+Leandro Altair Machado known as Leandro Machado (born July 15, 1963) is a Brazilian football manager.

 Tokyo Verdy

 In 2003, Leandro signed with J1 League club Tokyo Verdy and served as a coach under manager Lori Sandri.
-In May, Lori Sandri was sacked after the match Verdy lost 2–7 to Júbilo Iwata on May 5.
+In May, Lori Sandri was sacked after the match Verdy lost 7–2 to Júbilo Iwata on May 5.
 So, Leandro managed the club as caretaker from next match on May 10.
-He managed 3 matches until Verdy signed with new manager Osvaldo Ardiles in June.
+He managed three matches until Verdy signed with new manager Osvaldo Ardiles in June.
 He left Verdy in August.